 Answer: If you retire or lose employer coverage before age 65, you’ll need other health coverage until you reach Medicare eligibility age and have your seven-month Initial Enrollment Period.

 If you are 65 or older when you retire or lose employer coverage, you may qualify for what is called a Special Enrollment Period (SEP).
-Find your SEP dates with our SEP finder tool.
+Learn more about your Special Enrollment Period here.
 During this time, you have up to eight months to enroll in Part B without incurring a late enrollment penalty.

 In addition, there are two important things to note: